On a problem of optimal transport under marginal martingale constraints: Construction of a martingale transport plan for measures

-We are now finally in the position to conclude the proof of Theorem \ref{BasicExistence}. \begin{proof}[Proof of \emph{sufficiency} in Theorem \ref{BasicExistence}.]
-Pick a sequence of finitely supported measures $(\mu_n)_{n\geq 1}$ satisfying $\mu_n \leqc \nu$ such that $\mu_n$ converges to $\mu$ weakly.
-(By Lemma \ref{approx_measure}, the sequence could be chosen to be increasing in the convex order, but we do not need this here.)
+We are now finally in the position to complete the proof of Theorem~\ref {BasicExistence}. \begin{pf*}{Proof of {sufficiency} in Theorem~\ref{BasicExistence}} Pick a sequence of finitely supported measures $(\mu_n)_{n\geq1}$ satisfying $\mu_n \leqc\nu$ such that $\mu_n$ converges to $\mu$ weakly.
+(By Lemma~\ref{approx_measure}, the sequence could be chosen to be increasing in the convex order, but we do not need this here.)
 We have already solved the problem of transporting a discrete distribution.
-Pick martingale measures $(\pi_n)_{n\geq 1}$ which transport $\mu_n $ to $\nu$ for each $n$.
-To be able to pass to a limit, we note that the set is compact.
-Hence the sequence $(\pi_n)_{n\geq 1}$ has an accumulation point $\pi$ in $\Omega$ and of course $\pi$ is as desired: its marginals are $\mu$ and $\nu$ and it is a martingale transport plan. \end{proof}
+Pick martingale measures $(\pi_n)_{n\geq1}$ which transport $\mu_n $ to $\nu$ for each $n$.
+To be able to pass to a limit, we note that the set

+is compact.
+Hence, the sequence $(\pi_n)_{n\geq1}$ has an accumulation point $\pi$ in $\Omega$ and of course $\pi$ is as desired: Its marginals are $\mu$ and $\nu$ and it is a martingale transport plan. \end{pf*}

-We have thus seen a self-contained proof to Theorem \ref{BasicExistence}.
-Of course the reader may object that the martingale established in the course of the proof was in no sense canonical and that the derivation was not constructive since we have invoked a compactness argument to prove the existence in the case of a general measure $\mu$.
-In Section 4 we will be concerned with a modification of the above ideas which does not suffer from these shortfalls.
+We have thus seen a self-contained proof to Theorem~\ref {BasicExistence}.
+Of course, the reader may object that the martingale established in the course of the proof was in no sense canonical and that the derivation was not constructive since we have invoked a compactness argument to prove the existence in the case of a general measure $\mu$.
+In Section~\ref{sec:curtain}, we will be concerned with a modification of the above ideas which does not suffer from these shortfalls.